finnweiler/mm-sorting-machine/README.md

 # mm-sorting-machine

-This application simulates a physical device to sort M&Ms by their color.
-It receives input through the GPIO pins to control a browser-based physics simulation of the device.
-It was utilized during the development of a project within a low-level programming lecture.
+This application controls a physical device to sort M&Ms by their color.
+It is designed to run on a raspberry pi and controls the physical sorting device using GPIO pins.
+It was part of an assignment in a low-level programming lecture.

 ## program flow chart